benoitc/couchdbproxy/README.md

     {proxy_hostconfig, [{host, "127.0.0.1"}, {port, 5984}]}.
     {proxy_db, "couchdbproxy"}.

-`hostname` is the basename used to decte cname and user urls. `port` is the port on which you want to run couchdbproxy.
+`hostname` is the basename used to detect cname and user urls. `port` is the port on which you want to run couchdbproxy.

 if you want to add an admin username/password do, change proxy_hostconfig accordingly: